log1cs/log1cs/README.md

-# Hello!
-My name is Tuan Anh.
-Your average buildbot with some sense of development.
+# hello! my name is Tuan Anh. your average buildbot with some sense of development i guess?

 Currently 18.
-Graduated from Truong Dinh High School, Vietnam
+Graduated from Truong Dinh High School, Vietnam.
+Studying in Thuy Loi University (TLU) - Robotics & AI.

 <table>
   <tr>